julienripoche/Root-commandline-tools/README.md

 hist3 hist4

-Which is really usefull with these commandlines is that they accept regular expressions:
+Which is really usefull with these commandlines is that they accept regular expressions.

 > rools file.root:hist*